 Can they serve your device?

-You can’t talk about forex trading in the 21st century without talking about the use of mobile devices.
+You can’t talk about forex investing and trading in the 21st century without talking about the use of mobile devices.
 The advent of the smartphone and tablet in 2006 has proven to be a game changer.
 In the early days, you had to move around with a laptop to be able to trade on-the-go.
 Those days are long gone.
 There are now a plethora or mobile trading applications and add-on apps that can be used to achieve an excellent mobile trading experience.

 If you’re choosing a forex broker, the ability to offer mobile trading software for your hand-held devices should be a major consideration.
 Even if the broker doesn’t have a proprietary app, you should at least be served with generic trading apps, such as the MT4 or MT5 mobile apps.
 If the broker offers a web-based platform, this should be compatible with your device so you have the optimum interface display.

-We have a guide that will teach you all you need to know about forex trading using mobile devices and mobile apps.
+We have a guide that will teach you all you need to know about forex trading and forex investing using mobile devices and mobile apps.
 You will learn how to turn your smartphone or tablet into a trading station that can analyse the markets and execute trades swiftly.
 You will learn to use your mobile devices in ways never thought possible to trade forex like a pro.

 Do they offer the markets you want to invest in?